marbocub/usbtrackpoint-settings/README.md

 See also
 ========

-There's a [multi-functional tool][1] exists, it will run only on Linux.
+There's a [multi-functional tool written by Bernhard Seibold][1], it will run only on Linux.

 [1]: https://github.com/bseibold/tpkbdctl